natenichols/constexpr-typeinfo-less/paper.md

 that cannot be influenced by such surroundings, such as forward declaratios of named classes.

-### Every declaration introduces a sort-scope.
+### Every declaration introduces a decl-scope.

-- Every declaration of an anonymous entity is ordered lexicographically within its sort-scope.
+- Every declaration _of an anonymous entity_ is ordered lexicographically within its decl-scope.
-- Ties are not broken; there should be no conflicts, as all the context for a given _sort-key(x)_ should be provided by the sort-scope of the declaration.
+- Ties are not broken; there should be no conflicts, as all the context for a given _sort-key(x)_ should be provided by the decl-scope of the declaration.
-  (notably - all relevant parameters *and* their values should be part of the sort-key for a given declaration of an anonmous entity)
+  (notably - all relevant parameters *and* their values should be part of the sort-key for a given declaration of an anonymous entity)
-- most named entities are also ordered within their sort-scope, with the notable exception of named class types, which are ordered by their fully qualified name.
+- Named entities' decl-scope is their normal declaration scope.

+## What to do with undefined comparisons?

+Some comparisons could be left to future revisions because of omissions or incomplete work.
+If a program /observes/ such a comparison, the program should be ill-formed (diagnostic required).

+This is to enable fixing the issue in a future revision of the standard.
+It is the intention of the authors of this paper that such comparisons should be exceedingly difficult to observe in practice in normal code, since most comparisons should be tie-broken fairly early on.

+## Modules

+Every entity that belongs to a module has that module's full name as a string as the first part of its `sort_scope`.
+If an entity belongs to the global module, it has the atom _global-module_ as its name.

 ## Namespaces